finos/datahelix/docs/GettingStarted.md

 ## Data types

-The generator supports several different data types including:
+The generator supports many different data types including:

 -   **integer** - any integer number between -1E20 and 1E20 inclusive
 -   **decimal** - any real number between -1E20 and 1E20 inclusive, with an optional granularity / precision (a power of ten between 1 and 1E-20) that can be defined via a `granularTo` constraint.
 -   **string** - sequences of unicode characters up to a maximum length of 1000 characters
 -   **datetime** - specific moments in time, with values in the range 0001-01-01T00:00:00.000 to 9999-12-31T23:59:59.999, with an optional granularity / precision (from a maximum of one year to a minimum of one millisecond) that can be defined via a `granularTo` constraint.

-A full list of the supported data types can be found in the [user guide](UserGuide.md#Data-Types).
+A full list of the supported data types can be found in the [user guide](UserGuide.md#type).

 We are going to use the `firstname` type to produce realistic looking first names.
 Change the type of the firstname field from `string` to `firstname` and remove the `matchingRegex` constraint.